agorapulse/grails-coveralls/README.md

-Coveralls.io Grails Plugin
+Coveralls Grails Plugin
 =======================

 # Introduction

-The Coveralls.io Plugin provides a Gant script to automatically send [Grails](http://grails.org/plugin/code-coverage) code coverage report to [Coveralls.io](http://coveralls.io).
+The Coveralls Plugin allows you to send [Grails code coverage](http://grails.org/plugin/code-coverage) report to [Coveralls](http://coveralls.io).
+[Coveralls](http://coveralls.io) works with your continuous integration server to give you test coverage history and statistics.

-This script can easily be integrated to a build pipeline for continuous delivery/deployment: it works pretty well with [Travis CI](http://travis-ci.org) and [Travis Pro](http://travis-ci.com).
+It works pretty well with [Travis CI](http://travis-ci.org) and [Travis Pro](http://travis-ci.com).

-It adds one [Grails](http://grails.org) Gant scripts:
+It adds the following [Grails](http://grails.org) Gant scripts:

-- *coveralls* to send coverage report to [Coveralls.io](http://coveralls.io).
+- *coveralls* to send coverage report to [Coveralls](http://coveralls.io).

 # Installation